-I was born and raised in Sudbury Ontario, and spent my childhood summers and high school years on Manitoulin Island.
-In 2013, I relocated to Vancouver Island in British Columbia, and now reside in Victoria.
+I am from Manitoulin Island in Northern Ontario.
+In 2013, I relocated to British Columbia, and now reside in Victoria.
 When I was really young, I always said I was going to be an artist like my Uncle Tim.
 Grown ups would ask, and I would always confidently reply.
 I loved to draw and paint.
 When my teenage years hit, I discovered a deep love of music, and the electric guitar became my obsession.
 At thirteen, I got my first electric (a cherry red Hamer Explorer!), and the next five years were consumed by my desire to learn and improve as a player.

 By the time I reached my final year of high school, I was performing locally, peer teaching the guitar course at my school, and teaching a bit privately.

 Choosing to take the academic route, I auditioned for Humber College in Toronto, Ontario.
 When I got my acceptance letter, it was time to pack up and head to the big city to study contemporary jazz.
 But as a rock player… I began to question my decision.
 I could feel my passion for the instrument fizzling, so I chose to leave music school.

 I stopped playing for a couple of years and began training powerlifting.
 I lifted for three and a half years, competing once in 2011.
 I learned a lot, gaining both physical and mental strength.
 I still love the weights!

 During my lifting years, the creative urge continued to pull on my heart strings and I returned to my guitar.
 Then upon discovering the work of visionary artist Alex Grey, I was immediately captivated.
 His use of colour.. his ability to convey the human spirit.. the way he can communicate his ideas via paint and brush.
 I was inspired and remembered my childhood dream of becoming an artist.
 I wondered, “Can I do that?”.
 Enter art college.